What is Gastric Cancer?

 Stage 0 (Carcinoma in Situ)

-The cancer is found only in the inner layer of the stomach.
+The cancer is found only in the inner layer of the stomach and has not invaded into the deeper layers of the stomach.
 It is carcinoma in situ.

 - The tumor has invaded the muscle layer or subserosa.
 Cancer cells have not spread to lymph nodes or other organs.

 - The tumor has invaded only the submucosa.
 Cancer cells have spread to 7 to 15 lymph nodes, or